Chief Herald of Ireland

+Administration

 The Genealogical Office was based in Dublin Castle until 1981.
 It was made part of the Department of Education in 1943.
 In 1987 it relocated to Kildare Street, occupying part of the former Kildare Street Club premises beside the National Library of Ireland (NLI).
 It was formally recognised as part of the NLI in 1997.
 In 2002, it was transferred from Education to the Department of Arts, Sport and Tourism.

 The State Heraldic Museum was housed in the Genealogical Office until its closure in 2007.